(If you would like to receive Pastor Harris’ weekly sermons via e-mail, Click Here)

-We read in Matthew 28:5 (NASB) “And the angel answered and said to the women, “Do not be afraid; for I know that you are looking for Jesus who has been crucified.
+Matthew 28:5 (NASB) “And the angel answered and said to the women, “Do not be afraid; for I know that you are looking for Jesus who has been crucified.
 6 “He is not here, for He has risen, just as He said.
 Come, see the place where He was lying.”

 The resurrection is the pivotal point of human history.
 All those who were righteous in times previous looked forward to when their sins would be paid for and the curse of death would be broken.
 All those who have been righteous since that time have looked back to this event as the assurance of the promise that their sins have been paid for and death has been conquered.

-The Apostle Paul made it clear in 1 Corinthians 15:17-19 that without the resurrection of Jesus Christ, there is no hope. “and if Christ has not been raised, your faith is worthless; you are still in your sins.
+The Apostle Paul made it clear in 1 Cor.
+15:17-19 that without the resurrection of Jesus Christ, there is no hope. “and if Christ has not been raised, your faith is worthless; you are still in your sins.
 18 Then those also who have fallen asleep in Christ have perished.
 19 If we have hoped in Christ in this life only, we are of all men most to be pitied.”
-But we are not people to be pitied, but people to be envied, because as Paul adds in verse 20, “But now Christ has been raised from the dead, the first fruits of those who are asleep.”
+But we are not people to pitied, but people to be envied, because as Paul states in verse 20, “But now Christ has been raised from the dead, the first fruits of those who are asleep.”
 Our hope is not a wish, but a confidence assurance based in the promises of God.
 Christ has been raised from the dead and so shall we.

 Mary at the Tomb